Medicare Supplemental Insurance Plans in Texas

 Medicare Prescription Drug Plans

 Medicare Part D covers your prescription drug expenses.
-Enrolling in Medicare Part D should be done as soon as you are eligible for Medicare.
-Because a penalty may be added to your Part D premiums that will never go away.
+Enrolling in Part D should be done as soon as you are eligible for Medicare.
+A penalty may be added to your Part D costs for as long as you have Part D.

 In addition, if you need extra assistance with your Medicare expenses, there are a few programs that can help.
 Texas Health and Human Services’ website is for information on Medicare and/or Medicaid savings programs.